Skip to main content

 3. Set up the Behaviour(s) - these map incoming requests to Origins, following specific rules.
 All distributions have a default behaviour which acts as a catch-all, but you can also create other behaviours which only apply to specific paths.
 This can be useful if you only want to capture traffic hitting a specific subpath for a domain.

-When creating an Origin which points to Servd, CloudFront will require a domain name, as it doesn't allow IP addresses.
-So you'll need to create a domain within Servd (e.g `origin.mysite.com`) and hook up the DNS for it.
-You can then use `origin.mysite.com` as the origin domain in your CloudFront settings.
-You should also add into Servd the domain that end users will be using because...
+When creating an Origin which points to Servd, Cloudfront will require a domain name, as it doesn't allow IP addresses.
+So you'll need to create a domain within Servd (e.g `origin.mysite.com`) and hook up the DNS for it in your DNS provider.
+You can then use `origin.mysite.com` as the origin domain in your Cloudfront settings.

 By default AWS will then send `origin.mysite.com` over to Servd as the `Host` header.
-Craft will think that this is the domain being used to access the site by the end user, so by default it'll start outputting things like control panel links with this domain.
-To get Craft to stop doing that, we need to forward the original client `Host` header to Servd instead.
-You can do this in the behaviour settings by adding `Host` as a whitelisted header.
+With its default setup, Craft will think that this is the domain being used to access the site by the end user, so it'll start outputting things like control panel links with this domain.
+To get Craft to stop doing that, we have to force it to ignore the `Host` header and explicitly define a domain to use.
+The method of doing this depends on your Craft version, but in general:

 Did this answer your question?